K-8 Curriculum at St. Patrick Catholic School

 • Technology

-Students in K–4 attend technology class twice a week; Grades 5–8 attend once weekly.
+Students in K–5 attend technology class twice a week and Grades 6–8 attend once a week.
 All students use 1:1 Chromebooks and receive instruction in digital safety, media literacy, and responsible technology use.

 • Health Education